vene/vene.github.io/content/blog/first-contact-with-vbench.md

 Date: 2012-05-29 12:57
 Author: vene
 Category: scikit-learn
-Tags: benchmarks, perf.py, performance, vbench
+Tags: benchmarks, perf.py, performance, vbench, scikit-learn
 Slug: first-contact-with-vbench

 With a slight delay caused by going to lovely lovely Istanbul for the